mully888/CYBER-INTELLIGENCE/README.md

 # CYBER-INTELLIGENCE
 # Project Description
-CYBER-INTELLIGENCE is an application designed to verify if credentials, such as emails and passwords, have been compromised in data breaches.
+CYBER-INTELLIGENCE is an application designed to verify if credentials, such as emails, have been compromised in data breaches.
 By leveraging a database containing information about known breaches, the system enables users to securely and efficiently check the status of their credentials.

 Key Features
-Secure database queries to check compromised emails and passwords.
+Secure database queries to check compromised emails.
 Simple and user-friendly interface.
 Regular updates to the database with the latest breach information.
 Technologies Used
 Languages: Python, HTML
-Database: MySQL (or specify the actual one used)
+Database: MySQL
 Tools: Wordlist TLD

 Getting Started